HPV is common.

 There are no organized, standard screening tests for the other types of HPV-related cancers.

-The best way to protect yourself is by getting the HPV vaccine, monitoring for symptoms, and getting regular medical check-ups.
+One of the best ways to protect yourself is by getting an HPV vaccine, monitoring for symptoms, and getting regular medical check-ups.